rafatmunshi/LibraryManagement/README.md

 # Library Management System
 This project demonstrates development in the agile process with user stories and lean development in each story.
 Test Driven Development methodology and clean coding principles are used to come up with tested and quality code.
+Each story commit represents work done for that particular story and the project evolves, one story after another.

 ## To run this project-
 - Library Front End-